OpenDSA/OpenDSA/RST/source/Mergesort.rst

 Here is a visualization for the merge operation.

-.. inlineav:: mergesortCON1
+.. inlineav:: mergesortCON1 ss
    :output: show

 Here is a mergesort warmup exercise to practice merging.

-.. avembed:: Exercises/Sorting/MergesortPRO.html
+.. avembed:: Exercises/Sorting/MergesortPRO.html ka
    :showbutton: hide

 Now here is a full proficiency exercise to put it all together.

-.. avembed:: AV/Sorting/mergesortProficiency.html
+.. avembed:: AV/Sorting/mergesortProficiency.html pe
    :showbutton: show

 Analysis of Mergesort is straightforward, despite the fact that it is